Worker Compliance

 Induction covers what a worker needs to know before they start.
 Ongoing training covers what they need to maintain and develop.
 AuditCore tracks both — induction completion for new workers and mandatory training currency for existing workers, including refresher training on key topics like incident reporting and participant rights.

-How AuditCore Manages Worker Induction
+How AuditCore Makes Induction Simple

 When a new worker is added to AuditCore, the system automatically creates an induction task list based on your configured requirements.
 The worker's profile shows induction status — incomplete, in progress, or complete — and the compliance dashboard flags any worker who is providing supports before induction is fully documented.
 Managers receive an alert if a worker's induction record is missing.